 Or, like in this persona guide example for a reading app, the books they love can help shape that persona.
-I mean, a user that reads romance novels at home is going to have different needs than one that reads only comics on the go.
+I mean, a user who reads romance novels at home will have different needs than one who reads only comics on the go.

 3. Use a customer journey map template to help create each persona.

-If you are having trouble putting together your user personas, a customer journey map may help.
-This is a great way for you to look at the customer’s journey from a different angle and hopefully come out the other side with better insight.
+If you have trouble putting together your user personas, a customer journey map may help.
+This is a great way to look at the customer’s journey from a different angle and hopefully come out with better insight.